Steeven-1002/EasySave/Documentations/UserDoc V2.0.md

 ## Encryption

-In the settings it's possible to list the extensions files that will be encrypt.
+In the settings it is possible to enter a list of extensions that will be encrypt during the backup.
 Each extension has to be seperate by a coma (Ex : .txt, .jpg).

 ## Business Software